kerstin-w/Bike-World/README.md

 <img src="documentation/features/profile-delete.png" width="300px" style="margin: 20px;">

 - The **admin** has the option to access the product management and create an product via the profile.
+The form verifies that the Product title and SKU are unique.
+If the sale field is set to true, the form automatically saves the product in the sale category.

 <img src="documentation/features/profile-admin.png" width="300px" style="margin: 20px;">